 A battery container is the solution for large-scale energy storage, but what does such a system really cost?
-Besides purchasing the battery container itself, you also need to account for transport, installation, connection, and any additional provisions.
-The costs can therefore vary greatly per project.
-In this blog, we provide insight into the price structure, the additional costs you can expect, and we show a number of practical examples.
-This way, you know exactly what to expect before you invest.
+In addition to purchasing the battery container itself, you also need to account for transport, installation, connection, and any additional facilities.
+As a result, costs can vary significantly per project.
+In this blog, we provide insight into the cost structure, what additional costs you can expect, and show some practical examples.
+This way, you know exactly what you're in for before you invest.

-What does the price structure of a battery container consist of?
+What does the cost structure of a battery container consist of?

-The total price of a battery container is composed of different components:
+The total cost of a battery container is made up of various components:

 Basic container costs: Depending on storage capacity (e.g., 100 kWh, 500 kWh, 1 MWh) and brand.